thekerp/Crowdsourcing-Democracy/README.md

 Much to my surprise, I've got reasons to pass this link around again.
 So, here's some quick context:

 * This was essentially a law school thesis type project.
 I kept working on it for a while after that in different forms.
 Check out the branch labeled "Southwestern" something that reads much more like a philosophy paper.
 That's from first semester.
 Master branch is the second semester onward.
 I have not read it since then.
 I'm sure my thiking on most of it has evolved.
+* I also converted it for some blog content [here.](https://medium.com/zengineering-podcast/crowdsourcing-democracy-government-in-a-decentralized-world-part-one-deal-with-it-e4755940a360)
 * Where I was going, but did not really get before I ran out of runway, was toward an idea that we could build a system of keeping our laws that would allow github/stack overflow style civic engagement.
 (And possibly policies.)
   * Optimize for machine readability of legal code.
   * Git-like version control
+*
 * If you're here now you might also like this [whitepaper on blockchain dispute resolution](https://drive.google.com/file/d/1318klGEYL4g02VudL-C-BCnvpKujTnbF/view). 👈 This is the project that stole my attention.